Becoming a Parent

 If someone is named as the father of a child in any court application, the responsibility lies with the person named to prove he is not the father.
 This is true whether or not his name is on the birth registration.

-A parent’s rights to custody, access, and visitation are not affected by what is on the birth registration.
+A parent’s rights to parenting time and decision-making responsibility are not affected by what is on the birth registration.
 Child support obligations are also not affected by what is written on the birth registration.

 Anyone over the age of 18 can apply to adopt a child, as long as they are older than the child being adopted.